lisliaxx/FinalProject-Group8/README.md

 ## Features

-- User Authentication: Users can register, log in, and log out.
+- User Authentication: Users can register, log in, log out and reset password with email.
+- Map: Users can find the cafes around them with user's location.
+- Yelp API: User can view the rating, cafe address, phone number and hours of operation.
 - Reviews: Users can submit, view, edit, and delete reviews for cafes they created.
 They can view other users' reviews but cannot edit or delete them.
+- Camera: Users can take multiple pictures to be added along with the review using device camera in the app.
-- Schedules: Users can schedule and view visits to cafes.
+- Schedules/Notification: Users can schedule and view visits to cafes.
+Notification is used to remind user of their schedule visit.
 - Favorite Cafes: Users can add cafes to their list of favorites and view them on the favorites screen.

 ## Firebase Setup